tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 regardless of authentication mode, making it compatible with the full TLS authentication spectrum.

-## Re-attestation Not Fully Supported
+## reattestation Not Fully Supported

 TLS allows Post-Handshake client authentication {{Section 4.2.6 of I-D.ietf-tls-rfc8446bis}}
 but provides no mechanism for Post-Handshake server authentication.
 As a result, a design that embeds attestation inside the `Certificate` message would allow only the client and not the server to refresh its attestation.
-This is insufficient for deployments that require periodic server re-attestation.
+This is insufficient for deployments that require periodic server reattestation.